Lappeenranta: Sports

 Lappeenranta has several sports teams playing in top levels of Finnish sports leagues.

-SaiPa is an Ice hockey team playing in the highest level in Finland, SM-liiga.
+SaiPa is an ice hockey team playing in the highest level in Finland, SM-liiga.
 SaiPa was fourth in the national Ice hockey league in the season of 2013–2014.
 2014 IIHF Ice Hockey U18 World Championship - Tournament was played Kisapuisto Ice Hall, Lappeenranta & Imatra Ice Hall during 17–27 April 2014.
 United States won the tournament, Czech Republic was second and Canada was the third.

-Lappeenrannan NMKY is a basketball team playing in the highest level in Korisliiga and have won two championships in 2005 and 2006.
+Lappeenranta has long been known as one of Finland's basketball cities; Lappeenrannan NMKY is a basketball team playing in the third highest level in I-division B and have won two championships in 2005 and 2006.

 NST plays floorball in the Salibandyliiga and Rajaritarit is an American football team in the Vaahteraliiga.

 Lappeenrannan Veiterä, or just Veiterä, plays in Bandyliiga and has been Finnish champions five times, including in 2017.
 They have been the champions for women and for girls born in 1995 and 1998.
 The city hosted the first ever Women's Bandy World Championship in 2004 and in 2014 the tournament was again played in Lappeenranta.
 The Old Boys World Cup is annually hosted in town, in 2017 for the seventh time.

 In women's sports Catz Lappeenranta plays basketball and Pesä Ysit plays Finnish baseball, both in the top leagues of the nation.
 Catz has won Finnish national basketball championship four times in a row.

 Transport

 Lappeenranta is connected to neighbouring cities and municipalities by road.
 The city is located 215 km from Helsinki and 195 km from St. Petersburg.
 From Lappeenranta, the distance to Joensuu, the capital of North Karelia, is 233 km along Highway 6.

 There are multiple daily train departures to destinations within Finland from the Lappeenranta and Joutseno stations and to Russia from Vainikkala station.
 The Allegro train service operating between Helsinki and St. Petersburg stops in Vainikkala, a village in Lappeenranta.
 The journey time to Helsinki is about 2 hours and St. Petersburg about 1.5 hours.

 During the summer, when Lake Saimaa and the Saimaa Canal are accessible by water, there is a visa-free connection by ship from Lappeenranta to Vyborg, Russia.

 The regionally owned Lappeenranta Airport is located west of the city center.
-The airport predominantly serves charter flights to southern Europe, the Canary Islands and Madeira.
+The airport predominantly serves charter flights to southern Europe, the Canary Islands and Madeira, as well as regularly scheduled flights on Irish airline Ryanair to Italy.